All of our therapists are offering online counselling at this time!

 People experiencing addiction spend a significant amount of time and energy obtaining and using their substance of choice.
 This often leads to financial and relationship problems that can feel overwhelming.

-Some common symptoms of addiction include:
+According to mayoclinic, common symptoms of addiction include:

 Feeling unable to stop or cut down on using the substance